zerotier/ZeroTierOne/netcon/README.md

 The virtual TCP/IP stack will respond to *incoming* ICMP ECHO requests, which means that you can ping it from another host on the same ZeroTier virtual network.
 This is useful for testing.

 **Network Containers are currently all or nothing.** If engaged, the intercept library intercepts all network I/O calls and redirects them through the new path.
 A network-containerized application cannot communicate over the regular network connection of its host or container or with anything else except other hosts on its ZeroTier virtual LAN.
-Support for optional "fall-through" to the host IP stack for outgoing connections outside the virtual network and for gateway routes within the virtual network is also planned for the near future.
+Support for optional "fall-through" to the host IP stack for outgoing connections outside the virtual network and for gateway routes within the virtual network is planned.
+(It will be optional since in some cases this isolation might be considered a nice security feature.)

 #### Compatibility Test Results